Crismoc/ess_sd/documents/ess_sd-standards.md

 ### Regional level data

-## Project workflow

-The workflow is

-The recollection and documentation of the supplementary data should differentiate between two roles: *retriever* - someone who finds relevant data, structure it in a data file and documents it according to the standards - and; *curator* - someone who checks the collected data and the corresponding source and documentation -.

-### 1\.
-Define

-The first stage implies a process defining the required data

-### 2\.
-Retrieve

-### 3\.
-Document

-### 4\.
-Curate

-### 5\.
-Publish

 ## Data merging

 Easy-to-implement routines for merging the supplementary data with the latest dataset of the ESS round 9 will be developed for the main softwares used in social sciences: R, Stata and SPSS.

-Command files will be produced for different softwares to
+Command files will be produced for each of them to facilitate joining the supplementary data into the ESS main data file.